Eschatologue/CM_wiki/docs/class/warlock/index.md

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

-- Gain the following traits from the Core Warlock Traits table: Hit Point Die and training with Light armor.
+- Gain the following traits from the Core Warlock Traits table: Hit Point Die and training with Light armour.
 - Gain the Warlock’s level 1 features, which are listed in the Warlock Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Warlock Class Features